 Want to know which social media site sends you the most amount of traffic?
 It’s Facebook — by far.

-Learn this lesson: Stick it out with Facebook.
+Learn this lesson: Stick it out with Facebook and keep driving referrals.

 First off, a Pinterest disclaimer (or two), and then a Pinterest happy dance.

-The happy dance is this — Pinterest is the second biggest social media referral platform.
-Though it trails Facebook distantly, it still beats out Twitter, YouTube, Google+, and LinkedIn by a sizeable margin.
+The happy dance is this — Pinterest is the third-biggest social media referral platform.
+Though it trails Facebook distantly (and is just a few points behind Instagram), it still beats out Twitter, YouTube, and LinkedIn by a sizeable margin.

 Pinterest is money, but it’s slow money.
 It’s like investing in a CD or a bond.
 The egg just takes a little while to hatch.